 For the freshest garlic flavor, we want the freshest garlic available.
 When shopping at the grocery store, make sure:

-- The bulb is tight, with no signs of a soft black powder (this is a sign of mold).
+- The bulb is tight, and there are no signs of a soft black powder (a sign of mold).

 - It's dry, with smooth, thin skin and a few purple streaks down the side.